 The enrollment period has ended.
 Enter your email to stay up to date with energy programs from Nest.

-First, you need a Nest Thermostat.
-It programs itself, automatically helps you save energy when you’re away and can be controlled from anywhere.
+The Nest Thermostat programs itself, automatically saves energy when you’re away and can be controlled from anywhere.

 No more confusing programming.
 Nest learns the temperatures you like and builds a personalized schedule for your home.